 The problem with proprietary software is that the NSA can fairly easily approach and convince the sole developers and owners to play ball.
 In addition to this, their source code is kept secret.
 This makes it easy to add to or modify the code in dodgy ways without anyone noticing.

-Despite these potential pitfalls, FOSS remains the most reliable and least likely to be tampered with software available.
+Despite these potential pitfalls, FOSS remains the most reliable and tamper-proof software available.
 If you truly care about privacy you should try to use it exclusively (up to and including using FOSS operating systems such as Linux).

 Steps You Can Take to Improve Your Privacy